Mullens High School

 Mullens High School was a high school located in Mullens, Wyoming County, West Virginia, United States.
 It was closed in 1998 after consolidating with nearby Pineville High School and Glen Rogers High School to form Wyoming East High School.

 Students from nearby Herndon High School had been consolidated into Mullens High School when that school closed in 1992.

 Mullens High School's mascot was the Rebels and the school colors were blue and gray.

 Feeder schools for Mullens High School included Mullens Middle School and Herndon Consolidated Elementary and Middle School.

-Athletics consisted of baseball, volleyball, football and most prominently…basketball, the Mullens Rebels won 7 State Basketball Championships amongst their 70 year run, those being in 1955 (Class A(now AAA)), 1970,1972 (Class AA), 1982, 1983, 1984 (Class A), as well as a State Championship in 1998 also, this being in the schools final year of operation.
-Mullens Rebel Basketball also having 3 State Runner Up finishes in 1954, 1971, and 1981 as well.
+Athletics consisted of wrestling, tennis, baseball, volleyball, football and most prominently…basketball, the Mullens Rebels won seven State Basketball Championships amongst their 70 year run, those being in 1955 (Class A(now AAA)), 1970,1972 (Class AA), 1982, 1983, 1984 (Class A), as well as a State Championship in 1998 also, this being in the schools final year of operation.
+The Mullens Rebel Basketball program also accumulating three State Runner Up finishes.
+Those being in 1954, 1971, and 1981.

 The Mullens Rebels also has two state football championships, those being in 1941, as well as a Co-Championship with Mount Hope High School in 1959 whenever, due to the weather present during the game, neither team was able to score, and at the end of regulation, the score read 0-0, the two teams would end up doing a coin flip for the trophy, and Mullens would lose the coin flip.